Let’s have a cup of coffee in China: everyone at Caffè Italia

 This is the reason why the International Institute of Coffee Tasters, which boasts a register of more than 8,000 students in more than 40 countries worldwide, has decided to create a new position: the Espresso Italiano Trainer.
 The aim is to train ambassadors of the Italian Espresso culture spread to the four corners of the Earth who will pass on information and basic tasting techniques to students in order to evaluate the drink.
 They will have only one objective in mind: prepare their students to expose false Italian Espressos and reward the best ones.

-In April 2012 the first Italian Espresso Trainer course will begin. if you want get more information, just write to carlo.odello@italiantasters.com.
+If you want get more information, just write to carlo.odello@italiantasters.com.

 * Chairman of the board of the International Institute of Coffee Tasters